thawzinmyo/The-Hackathon-Challenge-DevOps/README.md

 Click above each link to see my walkthrough.

-Finally, I win the **"CKA"** exam Voucher.
-Thank you so much for this prize.
-I got a lot of hands-on experience from this hackathon challenge.
+Finally, I got a lot of hands-on experience from this hackathon challenge.
 I have learned two new tools "Trivy" and "AppArmor".
 I solved network policy tricks, Kube-APISERVER's health, scanning the image vulnerability, etc.